-- 11 9) Cabot Trail (It is the name of the scenic road).
+- 11 9) The Cabot Trail (It is the name of the scenic drive):

 - 12 10) Finger Lakes scenic drive (New York State):

-- 13 11) The Icefields Parkway in the Canadian Rockies:
+- 13 11) The famous Icefields Parkway scenic drive in the Canadian Rockies:

 - 14 12) Arches National Park’s scenic drive: